Table of Contents

 When retirement is decades away, it can be hard to feel motivated about saving.
 You know you should put something aside for your golden years, but you also need money now to buy groceries, fix the car and pay the rent or mortgage.
-Retirement could allow you to finally pursue your passions and take off on new adventures — so think about making saving for retirement a priority.
+Retirement could allow you to finally pursue your passions and take off on new adventures.

-A traditional individual retirement account (IRA) is one retirement option, and it may be a good compromise because it could help you save while also lowering how much you pay in taxes today.
+A traditional individual retirement account (IRA) is a retirement option, and may be a good compromise because it could help you save while also lowering how much you pay in taxes today.

 What Is a Traditional IRA?

 A traditional IRA is a type of investment account designed specifically for retirement.
 Once you set up your account, which can be done with many financial services companies, you add money to it throughout the year.
 You can usually invest your IRA money into a wide range of assets, including stocks, bonds, mutual funds and bank certificates of deposit (CDs).
 Your investment options will vary depending on where you set up your IRA.

 IRAs are similar to 401(k)s, but they're not connected to your job.
 You can open a traditional IRA at any time and don't need your employer to do it for you.
 This comes in handy if you don't have a retirement plan at work.